GoInterject/GoInterject.github.io/wGetStarted/L-Create-AdvancedHideRowsSections.md

 ![](/images/L-Create-AdvancedHideRow/AdvanceRowHide10.png)
 <br>

-**Step 10:** To test that the function and formulas are working correctly, click into cell **B20**, which contains the category name "Beverages" and add and "X".
+**Step 10:** To test that the function and formulas are working correctly, click into cell **B20**, which contains the category name "Beverages" and add an "X".
 Now freeze the panes using the Quick Tools menu, hide the leftmost columns, and pull the report.

 ![](/images/L-Create-AdvancedHideRow/AdvanceRowHide13.png)
 <br>